Taste the real Alphono Mango SHOP NOW

 GI tags help protect this diversity.
 It ensures that the new modern doesn't

-GI tags are essential because they ensure that the rural and tribal communities earn the dignity and dime their hard work deserves!
+GI tags are important because they help rural and tribal communities earn the respect and money they deserve for their hard work.

 Ratnagiri Mango GI Tag Certified